June 8, 2022

 How can I reduce my risk of bowel cancer?

-While there are some genetic factors linked to bowel cancer, adopting a healthy lifestyle can reduce your risk,16 including:
+While there are some genetic factors linked to bowel cancer, adopting a healthy lifestyle can reduce your risk,10 including:

-- reducing your consumption of red meat and processed meats17, 18
+- reducing your consumption of red meat and processed meats11, 12

-- increasing fresh fruit, vegetables and other fibre in your diet17
+- increasing fresh fruit, vegetables and other fibre in your diet11

-- including physical activity into your weekly routine19
+- including physical activity into your weekly routine13

-If you do choose to consume alcohol, you should drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day to reduce the risk of developing alcohol-related diseases, such as bowel cancer.21
+If you do choose to drink, you should drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.
+This reduces your risk of developing alcohol-related diseases, such as bowel cancer.15

 Want to know more?

-To reduce the risk of bowel and other cancers, it’s better to avoid alcohol.
 If you’re considering reducing your alcohol intake, contact your doctor.
-You can also call DrugInfo for information on the support services available on 1300 85 85 84 or email firstname.lastname@example.org.
+You can also call the National AOD Hotline for information on the support services available on 1300 85 85 84 or email firstname.lastname@example.org.

 To find out more about bowel cancer, visit the Cancer Council website.